German Air Force: Structure

 Individual Air Force units are either part of the Air Force Operational Forces Command or the Support Forces Command.
 They only fall under the command of the Air Operations Command when on deployment or attached to EU or NATO organizations.

+In 2021 also Space Component Command (de:Weltraumkommando der Bundeswehr) was created.

 Air Operations Command

 The main subordinate elements of the Air Operations Command are: